cecad-imaging/qupath-extension-LMD/examples/Example_Hela_PKmO.md

 In order to cut the cells out, we expanded them by the radius of 20 um.
 Just in case we worked on a copy of our image.

-Choosing a class priority will result in preserving this class if object of different class intersects it while expanding.
-Regarding the option when same class intersects, we chose to keep one of the objects because merging them would sometimes result in large objects of bright class cells encapsulating a dark cell, which would inevitably fall down to the same collector when cutting out.
-Removing some objects didn't make that much of a difference.
+Choosing a class priority will result in preserving an object of this class if object of different class intersects it while expanding.
+When same class objects intersect, we chose to keep one of the objects because merging them would sometimes result in large objects of bright cells encapsulating a dark cell, which would inevitably fall down to the same collector when cutting out.
+On the other hand, removing some objects didn't make that much of a difference.

 ![Gif showing expanding](./assets/example2/Processing.gif)